uhm-coe/limit-revision-publishing/readme.txt

 == Changelog ==

+= 1.1.8 =
+* Fix for 'Pending Revision' column not sortable on custom post types.
+* Fix for pending content shown to logged in users if it was fetched via ajax.

 = 1.1.7 =
 * Fix for autosave content getting published if the autosave is the revision immediately prior to the current revision in the revision history.